 Next, you need to clean the damaged part of the board by peeling or cutting off the excess fiberglass skin.
 Then, you need to grind the part where the split is with a disk sander to make room for the new epoxy.
 Sand the whole deck after that. and make sure to wear a protective suit (respirator mask) while doing this, because the dust from fiberglass is toxic and may cause allergies.

 When the surfboard’s already sanded and ground down, mix the putty with the epoxy, and then spread the mixture generously to the two split surfaces.
-You will want to clamp down the surfboard to avoid it from moving; therefore you need rope, scrap woods, and plastic sheets to keep the two parts together.
+You will want to clamp down the surfboard to avoid it from moving; therefore you need rope, scrap wood, and plastic sheets to keep the two parts together.

 Wait for it to dry, then flatten the repaired area and deck with a planer.
 After smoothing the whole deck, wrap the glass around the rails and hold it down using tape.
 Apply the epoxy and wait for it to cure before glassing the bottom of the board.